HaroldFox17/Unet/README.md

 -  model.py contains a class for creating the model;

+-  losses.py contains loss function used to compile the model:

-*  train.py shows the code I used to train the model;
+*  train.py shows the code used to train the model;

 *  datasets.py contains code to create datasets;